 Syrnium nebulosum Weather clear and cool.
 Dr. W. Faxon called at the Museum this morning and told us that there was a Barred Owl (Syrnium nebulosum) in Norton's Woods.
 Accordingly this afternoon I met Dr. Faxon at his room at about 4.45.
 O. A. Lothrop accompanied me.
 We walked over to the woods, but a short distance away, a grove of White Pines mainly of a few acres in extent.
 Beyond the woods a open grassy stretch leads to the Nortons' House.
 We discovered the Owl very soon, sitting motionless about thirty feet up in a White Pine, and about ten feet from the main trunk.
 We watched him for some time through our glasses.
 He was a beautiful creature as he sat gazing wisely at us.
 At quarter past five, the dusk of evening falling, he launched off from his perch and flew some twenty or thirty yards alighting in a deciduous tree where he showed off finely against the clear sky.
 As we approached him, he flew again to another deciduous tree, and from there he struck across the grassy space referred to above alighting in a pine near the house.
 His flight was swift and noiseless, and gracefull.
 We searched for pellets and found one under the spot where we found him sitting.
 It was frozen and consisted of portions of small bird, probably English Sparrows.
 Dr. Faxon will try to identify them.
 Altogether it was a most interesting occasion.
 It was my first wild Barred Owl.

-Last edit over 1 year ago by Judy Warnement
+Last edit about 2 years ago by Judy Warnement

 Displaying pages 1 - 5 of 114 in total